ykankaya/http-error-pages/README.md

 If you would like to support this project, you have an interesting idea how to improve the operation of this tool or if you found some errors - do fork this project, add your fixes and add pull-request of your branch to the **testing branch**.

+### Pull requests

+When creating pull request, please heed the following:

+- Base your code on the latest master branch to avoid manual merges
+- Code review may ensue in order to help shape your proposal
+- Explain the problem and your proposed solution

+### Shellcheck

+One of the requirements before approving your changes is to check them with the **shellcheck** utility.
+If the returned errors are not critical (eg. [SC2154](https://github.com/koalaman/shellcheck/wiki/SC2154)) you can use the `shellcheck disable=SC2154` design.

 ## Project architecture

     |-- git-template-full          # main script (init)